-Where a pupil is in alternative provision we are still responsible for the safeguarding of that pupil and should be satisfied that the provider can meet the needs of the pupil.
+Where a pupil is in alternative provision, we are still responsible for the safeguarding of that pupil and should be satisfied that the placement meets the pupil's needs.

-Children who attend alternative education often have complex needs and it is important that we ensure children are fully supported at all times and that the alternative setting is aware of any additional risks of harm that pupils may be vulnerable to.
-Information sharing for pupils who receive education provision outside of a mainstream setting is vital to support the child and ensure their learning environment has all necessary information for the child before they access the provision.
-The working together principles are key to keep the child safe and to understanding the vulnerabilities that need to be supported.
-We will ensure up to date contact details for the professionals working with the child and family are provided to the DSLs as required.
+Children who attend alternative education often have complex needs, and it is important that we ensure they are fully supported at all times and that the alternative setting is aware of any additional risks of harm that pupils may be vulnerable to.
+Information sharing for pupils who receive education provision outside of a mainstream setting is vital to support the child and ensure their learning environment has all the necessary information for the child before they access the provision.
+The working together principles are key to keeping the child safe and to understanding the vulnerabilities that need to be supported.
+We will ensure up-to-date contact details for the professionals working with the child and family are provided to the DSLs as required.

-It is EQT policy that written confirmation be provided by alternative provision providers to confirm that all relevant safeguarding and safer recruitment checks have been carried for staff working in their setting.
+It is EQT policy that written confirmation is provided by alternative provision providers to confirm that all relevant safeguarding and safer recruitment checks have been carried out for staff working in their setting.

-Organisations using our premises
+Organisations Using our Premises

-Any individual or organisation using our premises for the purposes running activities for children (even where the children are not pupils at our school) such as community groups, sports clubs etc are bound by our safeguarding policies and all hires are made on this basis.
-When an allegation is made or an incident occurs the individual or organisation must make school aware.
+Any individual or organisation using our premises for the purposes of running activities for children (even where the children are not pupils at our school), such as community groups, sports clubs, etc, are bound by our safeguarding policies and all hires are made on this basis.
+When an allegation is made or an incident occurs, the individual or organisation must make the school aware.
 The school DSL will inform the LADO as appropriate.
-If the individual or organisation does not inform school about any allegation or incident but we become aware of it we will follow our child protection and managing allegations policies and will inform the LADO as appropriate.
+If the individual or organisation does not inform the school about any allegation or incident, but we become aware of it we will follow our child protection and managing allegations policies and will inform the LADO as appropriate.
 Failure to adhere to informing school of any allegations or incidents or by not following safeguarding and health and safety policies appropriately may mean that any hire agreements are ended immediately.

-Safeguarding induction and training
+Safeguarding Induction and Training

-All staff, supply staff, agency staff and volunteers will receive a safeguarding induction and will complete the safeguarding induction checklist.
-They will be informed about our child protection and safeguarding procedures, who the DSLs are and how to report concerns.
+All staff, supply staff, agency staff, and volunteers will receive a safeguarding induction and will complete the safeguarding induction checklist.
+They will be informed about our child protection and safeguarding procedures, who the DSLs are, and how to report concerns.
 All will be given appropriate training and regular updates.
-Information is displayed around school to remind everyone what to do if they are concerned about a child.
+Information is displayed around the school to remind everyone what to do if they are concerned about a child.

-We will ensure that staff are aware of the systems and resources available within our school and these are explained to them as part of staff induction, including our child protection policy, the employee code of conduct and the role of the DSLs as well as Keeping Children Safe in Education 2024.
+We will ensure that staff are aware of the systems and resources available within our school, and these are explained to them as part of staff induction, including our child protection policy, the employee code of conduct and the role of the DSLs as well as the latest version of Keeping Children Safe in Education.

-All our staff receive safeguarding and child protection training which is updated at least every three years.
-In addition to this training all staff members receive child protection and safeguarding updates when required, but at least annually.
+All staff receive safeguarding and child protection training, which is updated at least every three years.
+In addition to this training, all staff members receive child protection and safeguarding updates when required, but at least annually.